viviag/postermaker/README.md

 ### Usage notes:

-All parameters of image should be stored in two `.csv` files.
-See examples: [images config](https://github.com/viviag/postermaker/blob/master/examples/images.csv), [texts config](https://github.com/viviag/postermaker/blob/master/examples/texts.csv)
+All parameters of image should be stored in two `.csv` files. (coords - left upper corner of image on the collage) See examples: [images config](https://github.com/viviag/postermaker/blob/master/examples/images.csv), [texts config](https://github.com/viviag/postermaker/blob/master/examples/texts.csv)

 Header is required.
 I think once it will change.